hydpy-dev/hydpy/hydpy/docs/index.rst

 modified source code to you.

 :ref:`HydPy` offers many functionalities to make the implemented models as transparent and reliable as possible.
-For this reason the online documentation is automatically updated for each new :ref:`HydPy` version and includes  a `documentation tests` mechanism thas ensures that :ref:`HydPy` is working properly and that the
+For this reason, the online documentation is automatically updated for each new :ref:`HydPy` version and includes  a `documentation tests` mechanism thas ensures that :ref:`HydPy` is working properly and that the